 The common trend is to give nicknames to bags based on pop culture, translation, or overall design.
 The tradition of Chinese nicknames is reinforced by the opportunity to give a story to a bag and add some fun… Especially on Weibo and WeChat, where netizens have a great sense of humor as you can see:

 When you enter the Chinese market, you must be aware of those habits.
 If you understand the key criteria behind these nicknames (easier to say, funny, connected to the bag story, etc) you can better perform.
-Why not thinking ahead?
+Why not think ahead?
 Now, that you do understand this trend, you can take control of this trend.
-We can help you doing a brand audit and understanding the names given to your brand… And why not create your own Chinese nickname?
+We can help you do a brand audit and understand the names given to your brand… And why not create your own Chinese nickname?

 #4 GIMMICKS – Chinese Have an Aversion to Culture Misunderstanding (luxury brands are concerned too!)

 Chinese people are proud of their country and their culture.
 Luxury brands often want to propose China-only collections with personalization or additional elements linked to Chinese culture.
 Sometimes, a local targeting strategy can turn into a clumsy gimmick… The most tricky one is the Chinese character as Dior experienced it.